 We use our expertise in U.S. taxation, corporate law and cross-border transactions to structure inbound direct investments that are tax efficient with regards to operations, repatriation of profits, and upon restructuring, eventual disposition and exit.

-Represented a foreign private fund in connection with the corporate and tax structuring of their investment in commercial real estate project in NYC utilizing beneficial tax treaty provisions, and combination and debt and equity
+Represented a foreign private fund in connection with the corporate and tax structuring of investment in commercial real estate project in NYC utilizing beneficial tax treaty provisions and combination of debt and equity

-Represented as co-counsel a foreign investor in setting up an irrevocable trust in New York for purchasing and holding real estate in Manhattan for the benefit of the investor’s family
+Represented a foreign client in setting up an irrevocable trust in New York for purchasing and holding real estate in Manhattan for the benefit of the client’s family

 Experts in Cross-Border Transactions and Inbound Investments in the U.S.

 Multi-jurisdictional families use our expertise in complex cross-border structuring and planning involving U.S. investments.

 Minimizing tax costs by optimizing use of the foreign tax credit, available tax treaties and leverage